WEB3-ALLIANCE/Web3Hackathon2022/README.md

 ## Challenge Categories and Guidance

 We encourage new projects and tools in Web 3.0 related spaces, including DeFi, gaming, web 3.0 tools & protocols, NFT and DAO.
-The products submmitted shall follow below guidance:
+The products submitted shall follow below guidance:
 - Originality: Participants are strongly to encouraged to be original in their product designs.
 Plagiarism/breach of intellectual property is strictly prohibited.
 - Revelance: Entries must be in line with the theme of the event; works that are unrelated to Web 3.0 will be eliminated.
 - Completion: Deadline for product submissions is 12pm, 24th March 2022 (GMT+8).
 All submitted work should include product descriptions, links to the open source code, team introductions, presentation materials and any other relevant documents.